harness/developer-hub/docs/software-engineering-insights/sei-metrics-and-reports/support-metrics.md

 * **Issue Resolution Time Trend Report:** Track changes over time in issue resolution time.
 * **Issue Resolution Time Single Stat:** Present the number of issues marked as resolved in a given time period.

-For information about issue resolution time reports, go to [velocity metrics](./velocity-metrics-reports/velocity-metrics.md).
+For information about issue resolution time reports, go to [Issue reports](./velocity-metrics-reports/issues-reports.md).

 :::tip Use Issue Resolution Time to monitor MTTR and MTBF